SEI-R-2-22/u4_lesson_python_OOP/README.md

 }
 ```

-You'll notice we're passing in an extra paremeter called `self`. `Self` is used to reference a specific `instance` of a class when we create a new `Person`.
+You'll notice we're passing in an extra paremeter called `self`. `self` is used to reference a specific `instance` of a class when we create a new `Person`.
 It keeps a reference to which `name` belongs to which `instance`.

 ### Creating An Instance